-With 157 average days of rain per year, it is never a bad idea to be prepared for wet weather in Belfast.
+With 213 average days of rain per year, it is never a bad idea to be prepared for wet weather in Belfast.
 However, late spring to late summer (May-September) tends to be warmer and drier than other months of the year.
-November tends to be the rainiest in terms of the number of inches of water that falls (3.78 inches) but January has the highest number of rainy days (15).
+October and November tend to be the rainiest in terms of the number of inches of water that falls (3.78 inches) but January has the highest number of rainy days (15).

 Ready to plan your trip to Belfast?
 Here is what you need to know about the climate and weather to help you pick the best times and pack appropriately.